SparkPost/support-docs/articles/tech-resources/deprecated-extended-error-codes.md

                 ]
             }

-    + Post Change Response
+    + Post Change Response 422 (application/json)
-        >This will be an out of band error delivered via message events.
+        > Note: This will be returned out of band via Message Events for the Transmission API

+            {
+                "errors": [
+                    {
+                        "message": "Error in content.email_rfc822: %errorMsg%",
+                    }
+                ]
+            }

 + Reponse concurrent updates